Education or Indoctrination?

 The Progressives said they wanted to transform the society.
 What was their method?
 Working through education, they would socially engineer children to be simpler and more cooperative.
 Remarkably, they ended up keeping the poor in their place.
 Ignorance was their tool of choice.

 And…one last thought for those among you that still believe that the internet will impart wisdom by its very existence.
-Has there ever been a more disturbed and irrational generation than The Millennials?
-Each one raised entirely in the glory of digital technology.
+Has there ever been a more disturbed and irrational generation than many of The Millennials and most of those in Generation Z?
+Each one raised entirely in the “glory” of digital technology.